UCSBCarpentry/2019-01-25-UCSBLibrary/pre-email-1.md

 8:30 and the instructors and helpers will be able to assist you during breakfast.
 This is a hands-on workshop, so having your laptop ready is critical.

 We would like to know a little bit more about you.
-Please take 30 seconds to fill out [https://goo.gl/forms/sb9Mmh6MSTif8Ywp1](this quick poll).
+Please take 30 seconds to fill out [this quick poll](https://goo.gl/forms/sb9Mmh6MSTif8Ywp1).

 Finally: this is a sold out workshop and we have people on a waiting list.
 Please contact ASAP if you